NxPKG/khulnasoft-docs/content/waiting-room/how-to/json-response.md

 These are some of the places where the JSON-friendly response can be consumed (this list is not exhaustive):

 1. In a mobile app traffic
     - **Integrate Waiting Room variables** – Create a new template in your mobile app to receive the JSON response.
-For a full list of these variables, refer to the `json_response_enabled` parameter in the [Cloudflare API docs](/api/operations/waiting-room-create-waiting-room).
+For a full list of these variables, refer to the `json_response_enabled` parameter in the [Khulnasoft API docs](/api/operations/waiting-room-create-waiting-room).
     - **Allow cookies** – As mentioned above, a waiting room [requires cookies](/waiting-room/reference/waiting-room-cookie/), and your mobile app will need to support cookies.
 For ease of use, consider using a cookie manager like [CookieJar](https://pkg.go.dev/net/http#CookieJar).
     - **Consume JSON data** - Make a request to the Waiting Room endpoint with the `Accept: application/json` header.

-2. Inside Cloudflare Workers (or in your own backend service)
+2. Inside Khulnasoft Workers (or in your own backend service)
     - **Integrate Waiting Room variables** – Expect a JSON response in your backend API.
-For a full list of these variables, refer to the `json_response_enabled` parameter in the [Cloudflare API docs](/api/operations/waiting-room-create-waiting-room).
+For a full list of these variables, refer to the `json_response_enabled` parameter in the [Khulnasoft API docs](/api/operations/waiting-room-create-waiting-room).
     - **Include cookies in the request header** – As mentioned above, a waiting room [requires cookies](/waiting-room/reference/waiting-room-cookie/), and your backend API will need to support cookies.
 For ease of use, consider using a cookie manager like [CookieJar](https://pkg.go.dev/net/http#CookieJar).
     - **Enable JSON response** - Via the dashboard or via the API.
     - **Consume JSON data** - Make a request to the Waiting Room endpoint with the `Accept: application/json` header.